 Warning: Please bear in mind that it is critical the brackets cannot 'work' - THEY MUST BE ABSOLUTELY RIGID.
-Therefore, properly shaping the pads - if needed - is an important step, and many admit it is the most time-consuming part of the installation.
+Therefore, properly shaping the inside of the pads, if needed, is an important step, and many admit it is the most time-consuming part of the installation.